k8-mb/k8-mb.github.io/timeline.md

 November 23th
 -------------

-Appointement to the court for a mediation.
+Appointment to the court for a mediation.
 It is decided that Fourreal will come to inspect the flat.
 It is fixed a first appointment for the 30th of November at 16:30 with the company for the window.
 Mr. Klugsberger says he would be